UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team29-robotvisionnav.md

 )
 ```

-If our navigation does not work, then we perform random navigation, in which we consider four different directions (left, right, forward, backwards), and essentially like a maze, follow the right side of the wall until we reach the desired object.
-We may also perform a full rotation, and if it fails to reveal the object, it can move until it finds a new vantage point.
+### 2. Visual Exploration (Heuristic Fallback)

+If the smart navigation module fails (e.g. object not in metadata, ambiguity error, etc.), then the system automatically switches to a heuristic visual exploration strategy.
+This involves:

+- Rotating in place up to 270 degrees in 90 degree increments to scan the room.
+- If the object is not found after rotation, the agent attempts to `MoveAhead` to find a new vantage point.
+- If movement fails (e.g. hitting a wall), the agent rotates and tries to move again.

-If the object does not exist, and if repeated movement patterns fail to detect the object, then the system concludes that the object is not in the scene and will report failure.
-This failsure ensures that our algorithm doesn't infinitely search forever.
+If the object does not exist or the visual exploration fails to detect the object within a predetermined step limit, then the system concludes that the object is not in the scene and reports failure.

 ---

 ## Experiments and Findings
 We evaluated our pipeline in the `FloorPlan_Train1_3` scene of AI2-THOR to test the integration of our navigation and vision systems.
 In our primary test case, the agent was tasked with the query "Find the laptop."
-At the initial state in the center of the room, the global frame score for the laptop was low at 0.262, correctly indicating that the object was likely far away or small.
-The Smart Nav module successfully generated a path with one waypoint to the appropriate coordinates, which effectively brought the agent to the correct location.
+At the initial state in the center of the room, the global CLIP score for "laptop" was **0.262**, which was above the global score cutoff of `0.18` but insufficient for a direct detection.
+The Smart Nav module successfully generated a path with one waypoint to the appropriate coordinates, effectively bringing the agent to a location where the object fully visible for detection.

 Upon reaching the destination, the vision pipeline triggered and SAM generated 32 candidate masks for the scene.
 CLIP scored the best crop with a confidence of 0.346, which was sufficient to distinguish the laptop from the table and background noise.
-The system successfully resolved the context, identifying that the target was located at a specific receptacle ID and confirming the relationship "Laptop on Surface."

 ```
 Starting Active Search for: laptop